 Purito products are generally well-priced and easily accessible by everyone.

-Purito Centella unscented Recovery cream comes in a simple tube packaging with a roll-on cap, which I love.
+Purito Centella Unscented Recovery cream comes in a simple tube packaging with a roll-on cap, which I love.
 I find this more hygienic than creams in a jar.

 Expiry: Use within 12 months of opening.